THE CATHEDRAL OF NOTRE DAME

 Here also lie the remains of Napoleón’s son, his brother José I of Spain, and several marshals, among them Lyautey, Foch, and Leclerc.

-The complex houses a hospital which once treated the most severe injuries, as well as the Navy Museum, the Artillery Museum, and the Museum of Contemporary History.
+The complex houses a hospital which once treated the most severe injuries; with the audioguide (audioguides) you can also visit the Navy Museum, the Artillery Museum, and the Museum of Contemporary History.

 The Pantheon of Paris was built in the late 18th century to simultaneously demonstrate the simplicity of Gothic and the grandeur of Greek architecture.